 Some attendees were government major and political enthusiasts, while others were there for the extra credit.
 Everyone eagerly awaited the results of the House of Representatives, Senate, and gubernatorial elections.

 At the beginning of the watch event, the three professors gave short presentations regarding polls, voter turnout, and the election’s many possible outcomes.
-Koev discussed polls, as he teaches a course which explains how polls and statistics work.
+Dr. Koev discussed polls since he teaches Research Methods, a course which explains how polls and statistics work.

 Polls are helpful if people understand that they are probabilistic and not deterministic, according to Koev.